 However, above are the possible benefits of ash gourd, and there is no scientific evidence to prove some of its healing benefits.

 Though some of the studies affirmed a few medicinal properties of ash gourd like anti-ulcer, anti-inflammatory, anti-diabetic, and antimicrobial, all these studies have tested on animals and used an extract of ash gourd’s flesh, vine, juice, or skin instead of the whole vegetable.

 And of course, these studies happen in small amounts and are dated.
-Many effects of ash gourd have not tested on humans yet.
+Many effects of ash gourd have not been tested on humans yet.
 So, we need further research to make a definite conclusion.

 Benefits of Ash Gourd Juice For Skin and Hair

-Ash gourd has cosmetic uses for face and hair.
+Ash gourd has cosmetic uses for the face and hair.
 Ash gourd juice with lemon or other hydrating and nutritious compounds can remove dark spots in the face and bring a glow to your skin.

-Ash gourd juice can be applied on the scalp and hair to remove and prevent dandruff.
+Ash gourd juice can be applied to the scalp and hair to remove and prevent dandruff.
 You can use this hair pack and wash the hair with the usual shampoo.
 You can even add the ash gourd seeds to your regular coconut oil for hair.